wp-plugins/bible-embed/readme.txt

 == Description ==

+= Coming Soon!!!!
+Version 2.0. =

+With 2.0 you will have the ability to install the bible directly into your website, no external API calls.

+And better yet, no more API keys!!!!

+Yea!!!!!

 The Bible Embed plugin for WordPress
 Using an API from Biblia.Com this plugin embeds the bible right into your pages and posts, or anywhere you want.